 Study for CISSP certification while you learn industry best practices for identity and access management (IAM).

-- Hi, I'm Mike Chapple and I'd like to welcome you to our CISPP Identity and Access Management course.
-The Certified Information Systems Security Professional, or CISSP certification, is the gold standard for information security certification.
+- [Mike] Hi, I'm Mike Chapple, and I'd like to welcome you to our CISSP Identity and Access Management Course.
+The Certified Information System Security Professional, or CISSP certification, is the gold standard for information security certification.
 You'll find that it's a core requirement for many mid and senior level information security positions.
-Earning the CISSP requires demonstrating that you have sufficient work experience in passing an exam covering the eight domains of information security.
+Earning the CISSP requires demonstrating that you have sufficient work experience and passing an exam covering the eight domains of information security.

 - Identity and access management overview